DraftKings Promo Code: Bet $5, Get $200 Bonus Bets for College Basketball Quarterfinals

 - Bonus bet stake not included in winnings.

-- 100% boost applies to futures bets on the 2026 tournament winner.

-For example, if you bet $5 on Iowa to upset Illinois in Saturday's quarterfinal matchup and win, you keep your original winnings plus receive the $200 in bonus bets.
-If your bet loses, you still receive the full bonus amount to continue betting on the remaining quarterfinal games.
+For example, if you bet $5 on Iowa to cover the spread against Illinois and win, you keep your original winnings plus receive the $200 in bonus bets.
+If your initial wager loses, you still receive the full bonus bet amount to continue betting on the remaining quarterfinal games.

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Follow these simple steps to claim your bonus bets for College Basketball Quarterfinals betting:
+Follow these steps to activate your welcome bonus before Saturday's quarterfinal games begin:

-- Register for a new DraftKings account using your personal information and verify your identity.
+- Download the DraftKings Sportsbook app and complete registration with personal information.

-- Make an initial deposit of at least $5 to fund your account.
+- Make your initial deposit of at least $5 using any accepted payment method.

-- Select the promo token before placing your first qualifying $5 bet on any sports market.
+- Place your first qualifying $5 bet on any college basketball quarterfinal market.

-- Receive $200 in bonus bets instantly plus your 100% profit boost for futures betting.
+- Receive eight $25 bonus bets instantly plus your 100% boost token.

-- Use your bonus bets within seven days and withdraw any winnings after meeting the 1x wagering requirement.
+- Use bonus bets within seven days and complete wagering requirements before withdrawing winnings.

-For more details about this sportsbook's features and betting options, read our comprehensive DraftKings review.
+Read our comprehensive DraftKings review for additional insights into the sportsbook's features and betting options.

-DraftKings consistently provides ongoing promotions for existing customers beyond this new-user welcome offer.
-Current users can find daily odds boosts, profit boost tokens, and special event bonuses in the 'Promos' section of the DraftKings Sportsbook app.
-These rotating offers often include enhanced payouts for college basketball games, same-game parlay insurance, and deposit match bonuses during major tournaments.
+DraftKings consistently provides ongoing promotions for current customers beyond this new-user welcome bonus.
+Existing users can find daily odds boosts, profit boost tokens, and special event promotions in the app's dedicated 'Promos' section.
+These rotating offers frequently include enhanced payouts for college basketball games, same-game parlay insurance, and deposit match bonuses during major tournaments.

+The sportsbook regularly updates these promotional opportunities, so checking the promos tab ensures you never miss valuable betting enhancements for upcoming games and events.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.